 I do agree though that Templeman’s Doom was the best thing in the show by far and really at the end of the day he is the only reason that the show is still remembered at all.

-Overall I would rank Templeman’s Doom among the top 5 90’s animated comic book villains with the other 4 being Hamill’s Joker, Brown’s Luthor, David Warner’s Ra’s Al Ghul and Michael Ironside’s Darkseid.
+Overall I would rank Templeman’s Doom among the top 5 90’s animated comic book villains with the other 4 being Mark Hamill’s Joker, Clancy Brown’s Luthor, David Warner’s Ra’s Al Ghul and Michael Ironside’s Darkseid.

 Templeman perfectly captured Doom’s arrogance, snobbishness and best of all his delightfully wicked, cruel sense of humour.
 Templeman’s grandiose delivery of flowery OTT lines like “Goodbye Fantastic Four time to join the choir invisible“, “I will now suck all the air out of the room and like the Martyr’s of Masada you may watch each other die” or best of all when he refers to Daredevil as a “primrose poppinjay” were all fabulous.

-Though Daredevil intervenes and tries to help, Doom manages to capture all of them and prepares to kill the heroes.
+Though Daredevil intervenes and tries to help, Doom manages to capture all of the four and prepares to kill the heroes.
 With no other hope Ben turns himself into the Thing again and in revenge for ruining his chance at a normal life, the Thing crushes Doom’s hands and nearly kills him.

 This could be the best episode of the series.
 Its full of great moments and lines, but the definite highlight is when the Thing crushes Dooms hands.
 I remember this moment very vividly when I was younger.
 When you’re a child you believe anything can happen and I did genuinely believe that The Thing was going to kill Doom.
 Obviously watching it back as an adult you know they would never do anything like that, but still even as an adult its quite shocking to watch Ben crush Dooms hands and break every one of his fingers.